 Don’t be bamboozled!
-If you think the FDA is horrible in regulating what goes into our food supply, you’ll be equally disgusted, if not more so, on its regulation of personal care and beauty products.
+If you think the FDA does a poor job in regulating what goes into our food supply, you’ll be equally disgusted by its lack of regulation of personal care and beauty products.
 The same way you look at food labels, you should investigate what you put on your skin.

 The cosmetic and body care industry is shamefully un-regulated.
 These companies can use any ingredient or raw material without government review or approval.
 Cosmetic agencies have spent $3.5 million lobbying against control, saying that it would curtail innovation and compromise trade secrets.